gigatskhondia/gigala/README.md

   *  Test generalizability
 *  Revive Alpha and MCTS models
 *  Update manuals
+*  Design MEMS
+  * use SfePy for FEM ?
+  * use GNN for features ?

 To keep up to date with the project please check [Gigala](https://gigala.io/) page.